 Bottom Line

-Flying Blue miles expire after 24 months of inactivity, but the program’s rules will become much easier to follow starting May 4, 2026.
-From that date, any qualifying activity will reset the same 24-month expiration clock for all miles.
+Flying Blue miles expire after 24 months of inactivity.
+But now, any qualifying activity will reset the same 24-month expiration clock for all miles.

 If you don’t want to keep track of those dates manually, use AwardWallet to track your Flying Blue account and get reminders before your miles are set to expire.